cityasplatformlab/agnes/README.md

 ------------------------------

-Next step after figuring out the above would be:
+Next / final step after figuring out the above would be:

-**Designing the Query**
+**Designing the Query** within the signal.